 How to visit Idaho Hot Springs?

-1. Bring water safe shoes just in case there is glass or sharp rocks underwater.
+- Bring water safe shoes just in case there is glass or sharp rocks underwater.

-2. Bring a swim suit to the popular springs when you know there will likely be company.
+- Bring a swim suit to the popular springs when you know there will likely be company.

-3. If there are people in the hot spring when you arrive, give them 30 minutes to enjoy to themselves, then politely take your turn
+- If there are people in the hot spring when you arrive, give them 30 minutes to enjoy to themselves, then politely take your turn

-4. Always bring water, and bring it next to the hot spring so you can drink it while soaking.
+- Always bring water, and bring it next to the hot spring so you can drink it while soaking.

-5. If you are in a hot spring and there is a line of people, please only spend 30 more minutes in the springs and make your exit.
+- If you are in a hot spring and there is a line of people, please only spend 30 more minutes in the springs and make your exit.

-6. Check the springs before you leave to make sure you grabbed ALL of your belongings.
+- Check the springs before you leave to make sure you grabbed ALL of your belongings.

-7. Bring a bag to pick up trash or grab a few pieces on your way out.
+- Bring a bag to pick up trash or grab a few pieces on your way out.

 The best hot springs in Idaho are those that are clean and peaceful.
 It’s so important to respect the locals and tourists alike.
 We can all enjoy nature!
-The best part of most of these springs are how close they are together.
-I recommend visiting the following hot springs in pairs:

-Kirkham and Pine Flats
+Kirkham Hot springs, Pine Flats Hot Springs

 North of Boise there are absolutely amazing hot springs.
 All naturally formed into rock side with the assistance of arranged rocks to create a tub.
 Even Airbnbs in Garden Valley and nearby cities have private hot springs in their yards!
 Kirkham Hot Springs and Pine Flats are only about a 20 minute drive apart, about 30 minutes from Garden Valley.
-We made the most of our trip by first enjoying a waterfall hot spring at Kirkham, then running back to the car, driving to Pine Flats, and doing the less than a mile walk to the cliff side spring.
-Kirkham was busy and we only had one pool as an option, but Pine Flats we had completely to ourselves.

 Kirkham was extremely messy, and trash was everywhere.
 Don’t be this person, and grab some on your way out – you might just pass someone who’s coming in and inspire them to do the same.